Online Resources and Bibliography

 Genesis 2:18-25 is that both male and female are human, that male and

 female are equal, and that both male and female are equally created in

 God's image.
-Dr. Coleson is professor of Old Testament at Nazarene
+Dr. Coleson is a retired of Old Testament at Nazarene

 Theological Seminary in Kansas City, MO.